+What is the difference between full-spectrum and isolate?
 There are many different cannabis plants some are known as Marijuana and some are known as Hemp.
 The known active constituents or naturally occurring chemicals that have medicinal properties in the cannabis plants are known as Cannabinoids.
 “Among these are CBD and THC, along with over a hundred others which scientists have discovered naturally occurring within different Cannabis strains(1)”.
 The difference is Marijuana contains CBD & higher amounts of THC and Hemp contains CBD and less than .03% THC which does not have the psychoactive effects like Marijuana does.
 Most of the CBD you see especially if it is in a retail store it is coming from Hemp plants.
 The common way that they acquire the CBD is by using ethanol or CO2 extraction.
 CO2 is preferred due to its less toxic properties.
 Now that you got the basics of CBD lets get into the spectrums and isolates

 All spectrums and isolates their pros and cons but the most preferred these days is the Full spectrum so we will start with that.